 Marathon bombing suspect’s lawyers seek dismissal

-BOSTON (AP) — Lawyers for Dzhokhar Tsarnaev asked a judge on Friday to dismiss indictments against the Boston Marathon bombing suspect and put on hold further proceedings in the case over concerns about the process of selecting jurors in federal court.
+BOSTON (AP) — Lawyers for Boston Marathon bombing suspect Dzhokhar Tsarnaev are asking a judge to dismiss indictments and put proceedings in the case on hold over concerns about the jury selection process in federal court.

-Tsarnaev’s attorneys said in a motion that a three-year review they conducted into the makeup of both grand juries and trial juries in the District of Massachusetts turned up “substantial violations” of both the federal jury selection law and a constitutional requirement that juries represent a fair cross section of the population.
+In a 15-page motion filed late Friday, Tsarnaev’s attorneys said their three-year review of procedures used to select both grand juries and trial juries in Massachusetts turned up “substantial violations” of both the jury selection law and a constitutional requirement that juries represent a fair cross-section of the population.

 Specifically, the lawyers cited an underrepresentation of African-Americans and people over 70 on juries.